Gold to Silver Ratio

 Strategy 3: Entry Timing

 Use the ratio as one input (not the only one) when deciding between buying gold or silver.
-At 87:1, silver has more relative upside if the ratio reverts toward its mean.
+At 60:1, new money is closer to indifferent between the two.

 Frequently Asked Questions

 Should I buy silver instead of gold right now?
-The elevated ratio makes silver relatively attractive, but gold has stronger structural support from central banks.
-A balanced approach — say 70% gold, 30% silver within your precious metals allocation — captures upside from both.
+The relative-value case for silver is weaker than it was a year ago, but the structural deficit gives silver a durable edge.
+A balanced approach — say 70% gold, 30% silver within your precious metals allocation — captures both sides.
 See is silver a good investment? and gold vs silver.

 How often does the ratio change?
 The ratio changes constantly as gold and silver prices move.
-It can shift 5-10 points in a month during volatile markets.
-The direction of the ratio matters more than the exact number.
+It swung from 83 to 40 to 60 in just four months this cycle.
+The direction matters more than the exact level.

 This analysis is for educational purposes only and does not constitute investment advice.
 Past patterns in the gold-to-silver ratio do not guarantee future outcomes.
 Always consult a qualified financial advisor before making investment decisions.